plforacle/heatwave-turbo/mysql-heatwave-intro/do-oac/do-oac.md

     ![MDS](./images/config-oac.png "config-oac ")

-5. Wait 30 minutes for OAC instance creation to complete.
+5. It takes about 12-15 mins for OAC instance creation to complete.

     ![MDS](./images/created-oac.png " created-oac")

 ## Task 2: Configure Private Access Channel

-1. Go down to the resources page and click on the **Configure Private Access Channel**  button
+1. Go down to the “Private Access Channel” resources page and click on the **Configure Private Access Channel**  button.

 2. Click the create Private Access Channel button